Captain Jacks Stronghold in Lava Beds National Monument

-Lava Beds National Monument is a popular location for caving in Northern California, but it also holds a lot of historical significance as well.
-The history relates to those that lived in this area, mainly the Native American population and their interactions with the settlers in the area.
-One of the primary historic points of interest is in the Captain Jack’s Stronghold area and here is all the information if you want to visit.
+Lava Beds National Monument is an accessible location for caving in Northern California that also holds a lot of historical significance as well.
+The history relates to those that lived in this area, mainly the Native American population and their interactions with the settlers.
+One of the primary historical points of interest is the Captain Jack’s Stronghold area, and here is all the information if you want to visit.

 - 1-mile round trip